Anglesey Central Railway: 1923–1946: London, Midland and Scottish Railway

 In 1923 Britain's numerous railway companies were grouped into the "Big Four", and the LNWR's assets became part of the London, Midland and Scottish Railway (LMS).

 Holland Arms' functionality as a staff station was only useful for the Red Wharf Bay branch, but a signalman was still required for all Amlwch services.
 In about 1925, LMS introduced a switching-out system that could turn the Gaerwen-Holland Arms and Holland Arms-Llangefni sections into one long section.
-This was of particular advantage in early mornings and evenings, when the only services were on the Amlwch line.
+This was of particular advantage in the early mornings and evenings, when the only services were on the Amlwch line.

 The July 1924 timetable showed eight passenger trains each way between Amlwch and Gaerwen, with the Red Wharf Bay railmotor operating to Llangefni three times a day.
 The extra Thursday service to Llangefni for the market was still included.
 By the summer of 1929, there were eight trains from Gaerwen to Amlwch, and seven in the other direction.
-One train to and from Amlwch no longer ran Thursdays, replaced with a second two return trip to Llangefni, operated by the railmotor.
+One train to and from Amlwch no longer ran Thursdays, replaced by a second two return trip to Llangefni, operated by the railmotor.
 The loop at Llangwyllog now saw three pairs of passenger trains passing on weekdays, while the daily freight train would be shunted into sidings at Llangefni and Llanerchymedd to make way.
 Motor train services were back up to 24 single trips a day, including the Red Wharf Bay services.

 The Great Depression brought a number of cutbacks to Anglesey's railways.
 The withdrawal of passenger services on the Red Wharf Bay branch in September 1930 affected the Amlwch line, as the motor train that operated the extra Gaerwen–Llangefni services was withdrawn.
 Amlwch's engine shed was closed on 14 September 1931, with all trains being worked from Bangor.
 As the economy recovered, the number of Gaerwen–Amlwch services was increased.
 The summer of 1938 saw ten down and eight up trains for passengers, with eleven each way on Saturdays.